diazrenata/EVS3000L-fall2020/week5_temporal/week5_assignment_instructions.md

     brainstorm questions you might be able to answer by combining spatial environmental data with timeseries data like what we have here?

+## Results to submit

+Save your plots and results with this code:

+Submit your plots and results to eLearning. \[elearning upload instructions\]